chrisdonahue/LakhNES/README.md

 <p align="center">
 <img src="https://github.com/chrisdonahue/LakhNES/raw/gh-pages/tx1.png" width="50%"/>
+*To adapt the data to the Transformer architecture, we process MIDI files (top) into an event-based representation akin to language (below).
+Each token in this format describes some musically-salient event such as a note starting/ending or a time shift.*
 </p>

 LakhNES is first trained on [Lakh MIDI](https://colinraffel.com/projects/lmd/) and then fine tuned on [NES-MDB](https://github.com/chrisdonahue/nesmdb).
 The MIDI files from these datasets are first converted into a list of musical *events* to adapt them to the Transformer architecture.
-An example is outlined in the above image.

 The NES-MDB dataset has been preprocessed into two event-based formats: `TX1` and `TX2`.
 The [`TX1` format](#tx1-format) only has *composition* information: the notes and their timings.
 The [`TX2` format](#tx2-format) has *expressive* information: dynamics and timbre information.